Aderonke-Olaolu/Capstone-Project2/README.md

   2. analysis and
   3. visualisation

-- SQL- Structured Query Language for Querying of Data
+- SQL- Structured Query Language for querying of data
-- PowerBI for for further analysis and Visualization of insights from excel and SQL
+- PowerBI for for further analysis and visualization of insights from excel and SQL
-- GitHub fro Portfolio Building
+- GitHub for Portfolio Building

 ### Data Exploration
  This involved examining the data to address key questions, such as:

-- what is the total sales by product, region, and month?
+- what is the subscription pattern?
-- what is the average sales per product?
+- what is the average subscription duration?
-- what is the highest-selling product by total sales value?
+- what is the most popular subscription type?
+- which are the top 3 regions with the highest subscription cancellations?
-- what is the monthly sales totals for the current year?
+- what is the total number of active and canceled subscriptions?
-- who are the top 5 customers by total purchase amount?
+- who are customers who canceled their subscription within 6 months?

 ### Data Analysis
 These are some of the codes, queries and DAX expressions employed in the courese of the analyis: